 \section{Introduction}

 As was envisioned by Stonebraker and Cetintemel \cite{StCe05}, during the last ten years a diversity of new database (DB) architectures and data models has emerged, driven by the goal of better addressing the widely varying demands of modern data-intensive applications.
-Notably, many of these new systems do not rely on the relational model but instead adopt a less rigid data format, and alternative query mechanisms, which combine an increased flexibility in dealing with semi-structured data, with a higher efficiency (at least for some types of common operations).
-Hence the emergence of the term \emph{NoSQL} (for ``not only SQL'') \cite{Catt11,Leav10}.
+Notably, many of these new systems do not rely on the relational model but instead adopt a semi-structured data format, and alternative query mechanisms, which combine an increased flexibility in handling data, with a higher efficiency (at least for some types of common operations).
+These systems are generally categorized under the terms \emph{NoSQL} (for ``not only SQL'') \cite{Catt11,Leav10}.

-A large portion of the so-called \emph{non-relational} systems (e.g., \mongodb, CouchDB, and Hadoop) organize data in collections of semi-structured, tree-shaped documents in the JavaScript Object Notation (JSON) format, which is commonly viewed as a lightweight alternative to XML.
+A large portion of the so-called \emph{non-relational} systems (e.g., \mongodb, CouchDB, and DocumentDB) organize data in collections of semi-structured, tree-shaped documents in the JavaScript Object Notation (JSON) format, which is commonly viewed as a lightweight alternative to XML.
 Such documents can be seen as complex values \cite{GrVi91,AbBe95,VaPa95,DaVo97}, in particular due to the presence of nested arrays.
-As an example, consider the document in Figure~\ref{fig:mongodb-document}, containing standard personal information about Kristen Nygaard (such as name and birth-date) together with information about the awards he received, the latter being stored inside an array.
+Consider, e.g., the document in Figure~\ref{fig:mongodb-document}, containing standard personal information about Kristen Nygaard (such as name and birth-date), and information about the awards he received, the latter being stored inside an array.